The season ends with Rinaldo, one of Handel's most brilliant and dramatic accomplishments.

 February 15 to 25, 2018, at the Royal Theatre

 One of the most loved operas of all time, Puccini's La bohème is a gorgeous, nostalgic slice of life about a group of young friends hanging out together, experiencing Paris and love, and loss.
 Puccini's music sparkles with humour, pours out lush, sumptuous melodies, and is always completely irresistible.
-In the role of Mimi, we are thrilled to welcome back South Korean soprano Jee Hye Han, who in 2015 captivated POV audiences in Puccini's Madama Butterfly.

 The tempestuous life and death of Victoria's most notorious architect.